Nutrition : the food necessary for function and growth

 Should these same hormones remain high over a prolonged period of time, due to a lot of sugar entering the body, they can interfere with our ability to release body fat, which would otherwise be used as energy when Glycogen stores are running low.

 Limiting the amount of sugar in our diet, helps to maintain a well functioning metabolism, which allows the release of stored body fat as needed for energy, so that it does not accumulate as unwanted weight gain.

 What we do eat!

-As a general rule, everything on the menu can be described as a single ingredient food, meaning it does not carry a label with a long list of ingredients or said in another way, real food.
-When restricting carbohydrates, we are also restricting a major energy source, that obviously needs to be replaced with another, which is fat.
+As a general rule, everything on the menu can be described as single ingredient food, meaning it does not carry a label with a long list of ingredients or said in another way – real food.
+When restricting carbohydrates, we are also restricting a major energy source, that needs to be replaced with another, which is fat.

-When our diet is constructed from basic or real food, it’s very easy to choose items where fat is simply a natural part of that particular foods structure.
+When our diet is constructed from basic or real food, it is very easy to choose items where fat is simply a natural part of that particular foods structure.